predis/predis/README.md

 ));
 ```

-The classes contained in the `Predis\Network` namespace give you a better insight with actual code on
+The classes contained in the `Predis\Connection` namespace give you a better insight with actual code
-how to create new connection classes.
+on how to create new connection classes.

 ### Defining and registering new commands on the client at runtime ###